Reztreal/Reztreal.github.io/_posts/2024-06-28-Goal-Based-Vector-Field-Pathfinding.md

 <p>
 Pathfinding algorithms are used in simulations and games extensively since they are a fundamental part of them.
 There are many pathfinding algorithms out there.
-Some of the more know ones are \(A^*\), Dijkstra, BFS, DFS, etc. We will actually use BFS to create the integration field.
+Some of the more known ones are \(A^*\), Dijkstra, BFS, DFS, etc. We will actually use BFS to create the integration field.
 </p>

 <h2>Vector Fields</h2>